open/close all folders

 - In the My Little Pony movie, the Grundles do this to help Lickety Split and Spike find their home.

-- In The Care Bears Movie 2, Grumpy Bear, Tenderheart and Brave Heart did it to try to steal a key from Dark Heart.
+- In Care Bears Movie II: A New Generation, Grumpy Bear, Tenderheart and Brave Heart did it to try to steal a key from Dark Heart.

 - The Parent Trap: Sharon and Susan do this while they're in the lake to try to fool Vicky into thinking the water is shallow.